Staff Directory

 - Assistant Coach

-Jordann Reese enters her first season as an assistant coach with the Wolverines in 2025-26 after spending five seasons at Creighton, helping the Bluejays to four NCAA Tournament appearances.Â
+Jordann Reese enters her second season as an assistant coach with the Wolverines in 2026-27 after spending five seasons at Creighton, helping the Bluejays to four NCAA Tournament appearances.Â

 Â